Qixian-Wang/MiV_Arm/Yolo_detection/tutorial.md

 Click the link, then it will go to our working space directly.

-## Step3
+## Step3 Image Collection
-Next please collect some pictures of the items, there are some tips for it.
+There are some tips for collecting images.

 1. Make the background varied, but it’s preferable if it resembles a laboratory or biohood environment.
 2. Multiple objects can appear in a single image.